Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Peach King Fruit Stand – 990 Keremeos Bypass Road, Keremeos

 A roadside favourite that blends fresh-picked farm produce with house-made baked goods and local honey.
 True to its name, this is a go-to stop for sun-ripened Similkameen peaches in season, along with a colourful lineup of whatever else is coming off nearby orchards.
-Vast display of pumpkins in the fall and wide selection of gourds.
+Vast display of pumpkins in the fall and a wide selection of gourds.

 SS Produce – 960 Keremeos Bypass Road, Keremeos